Skip to main content

 “I am excited and humbled to be one of the embedded artists in this project.
 I am looking forward to learning with and from experts and people living in Maharees about their struggle and success with protecting their home from climate change.
 I wish to contribute to the existing work by raising awareness through creative actions on how to protect this beautiful tombolo."

-Our artists will be supported by our Creative Coastal Resilience Steering Group, composed of our Project Designer, Project Evaluator and Representatives of project partners Maharees Conservation Association and Dingle Hub.
+The Creative Coastal Resilience Steering Group supports the facilitation of the project, including strategic design, the learning journeys, and reflective learning dimension of the project.
+It is composed of our Project Designer, Project Evaluator and Representatives of project partners Maharees Conservation Association and Dingle Hub.

 Dr. Clare Watson